pclaci/docker-payaraserver-full/README.md

 ### Deployment on startup

-Payara Server is automatically deploys all deployable files in the `autodeploy` directory of the current domain.
+Payara Server automatically deploys all deployable files in the `autodeploy` directory of the current domain.
 For example `/opt/payara41/glassfish/domains/domain1/autodeploy` in the default domain `domain1`.

 You can extend the docker image to add your deployables into that directory and run the resuting docker image as the original one.